kirillsaidov/vita/README.md

 You can also closely follow the development process in Trello [board](https://trello.com/b/MFeDGO8u/vita).

 ## LICENSE
-All code is licensed under the MIT license.
+All code is licensed under the BSL license.